 This special lecture is our annual Woolf Jade Lecture, kindly sponsored by Jonathan Woolf and the Woolf Charitable Trust.

-Though there is no archaic jade artifact from the cemetery of the Lu family including Lu Dalin, and only one seal made of nephrite jade was found; a few bronzes dated Warring States and Han dynasties, as well as a number of ceramics and stone artifacts taking the shape or/and decoration from ancient bronzes reveal the rise of archaism.
-While stone was used as substitute of jade to produce vessels, qin (磬a musical instrument) and funeral objects, stones of better quality were selected to make objects for scholars’ studios, such as ink stone, brush rest, and paper weight.
+Though unearthed from the cemetery of the Lü family including Lü Dalin, there are only two archaic jade bi discs, and only one seal made of nephrite jade was found; a few bronzes dated Warring States and Han dynasties, as well as a number of ceramics and stone artifacts taking the shape or/and decoration from ancient bronzes reveal the rise of archaism.
+While stone was used as substitute of jade to produce vessels, qin (磬 a musical instrument) and funeral objects, stones of better quality were selected to make objects for scholars’ studios, such as ink stone, brush rest, and paper weight.
 This was a significant movement for the prevalence of the use of jades in the Yuan, Ming and Qing dynasties.